davidmoten/sgb-decoder/README.md

 * create a set of test messages for the Compliance Kit
 * discuss Compliance Kit with the specification authors
 * ~report error in example in specification to authors~ (fixed in rev. 7 due post March 2021)
 * how to handle invalid message bit sequences (might only affect one field).
-How to represent this in canonical form?
+How to represent this in canonical form (or just ignore)?